How EMPI Works

 |---|---|

-| Journal | Every practice and creative studio session, with intent and per-session reflection |
+| Journal | Every practice session, creative studio session, and reflection — with intent, rationale, and self-observation |

 | Discovery | Listening sessions — what EMPI heard, what they thought |